MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 # Preview channel release notes for the Windows App SDK

 > [!IMPORTANT]
 > The preview channel is **not supported** for use in production environments, and apps that use the preview releases cannot be published to the Microsoft Store.
-There are currently no releases available from the preview channel, and we recommend using the [latest stable release](stable-channel.md).

 The preview channel provides a preview of the next upcoming stable release.
 There may be breaking API changes between a given preview channel release and the next stable release.
 Preview channel releases do not include experimental APIs.